 -You can culture your milk and cream at room temperature with milk kefir grains or using cultured buttermilk or sour cream as a starter.
 See cultured whipping cream for more info.

 -This recipe is for a 1.4L ice cream machine.
-I have a Cuisinart and I love it.
+I have this ice cream maker, and I love it.